Alamo Placita, Denver: Architecture

 designs.
 Over time, in tandem with the Arts and Crafts influence, came a sprinkling of the popular Tudor-style dwellings, Spanish Mission-style dwellings, and others that spoke to Denver’s tenuous southwestern U.S. identity.
 The physical context of the district includes the small commercial buildings that were built along district borders, E. 6th Avenue, Speer Boulevard, and Downing Street.

 In 2000, the Denver Landmark Preservation Commission unanimously recommended designation of the Alamo Placita Historic District based on the significance of its history, architecture, and geography.
 The City Council agreed, unanimously voting to approve the designation on June 12, 2000.

+The Esquire Theatre at 590 Downing Street is the district's most prominent building, though because its 1965 exterior redesign by Richard L. Crowther falls outside the district's period of significance (1889-1942), it is classified as non-contributing.